cptdanko/react-au-postcode-validator/README.md

 ## TODO
 There are still test cases that require the code to be fixed
-- the code for fetching & processing data and matching suburbs looks confusing
+- the code for fetching, processing data and matching suburbs looks confusing, clean up
-- too much code in one page, modularise it? maybe use the Angular directives equivalent for react
+- too much code in one page, modularise it? maybe use the Angular services equivalent for react
 - using standard 'alert' dialogs, maybe use a better css styled proper dialog box

 This was the first time, I built anything in React, so be gentle and Happy hacking :)